The Dartmouth Atlas Project

 Data and Analytic Core

-The Dartmouth Institute's Data and Analytic Core (DAC) is dedicated to improving value-driven health care through innovative “Big Data” analytic insights for Dartmouth College faculty leading health services research projects.
+Dartmouth's Data and Analytic Core (DAC) is dedicated to improving value-driven health care through innovative “Big Data” analytic insights for Dartmouth College faculty leading health services research projects.
 The DAC maintains a highly secure environment for health care datasets provided by the U.S. Centers for Medicare and Medicaid Services, state governments, and other organizations.

 The DAC is committed to: